mjcumming/Homie4/README.md

 pip install Homie4
 ~~~~

+Includes ready to use common devices such as switch, dimmer, contact, thermostat, boolean, etc.

 EG. To create a dimmer device requires that a set_dimmer method be provided.
 When creating a device, all that is required is to provide the MQTT settings.
 All other requirements of the Homie specification are automatically handled.